 I ended up leaving with A Death of a Salesman by Arthur Miller, a play I feel I ought to have read by now, and my brother bought a collection of poems by T.S Eliot.

-If you find yourself in the Scottish Highlands, this place located fittingly on Church Street, should not be missed, especially if books are your religion.
+If you find yourself in the Scottish Highlands, this place is located fittingly on – wait for it – Church Street.
+It should not be missed, especially if books are your religion!

 General Information